larpchronicles/rules/rules-topics/05_armor.md

 ## Armor Mechanics

 ---
 Armor is described as extra garb pieces made of defined materials and worn in targeted locations for the purpose of providing a character with extra defense in the form of Armor Points.
 A character can have a number of Armor Points up to their Armor Cap determined by what skills they have purchased.
 If the character is not using Dexterity Armor, they must also properly phys-rep their armor, with the type of armor required depending on the total amount of Armor Points.
 Phys-repped armor grants an equivalent based on the armor type and location.
 Finally, in order to benefit from Phys-repped armor, the character must possess the appropriate armor item tag.
+A player can only benefit from one armor item tag at a time.

 ### Armor and Combat